-- Sit down to eat, and chew food well.
+- Sit down to eat; chew food well.

 - Exercise regularly, such as walking, cycling, or swimming.
 If finding time is difficult, incorporate it into your day.
-For example, cycle to work, get off a train stop early and walk and use steps instead of lifts when possible.
+For example, cycle to work, get off a train a stop early and walk, and use steps instead of lifts when possible.

 If you have a hectic lifestyle, stress and anxiety may also be causing IBS symptoms.
-There are many complex connections between the brain and gut (small intestine).
+There are many complex connections between the brain and the gut.
 Psychological factors, the nervous system, and muscle contractions in the gut all interact with each other, causing IBS symptoms.
 This is known as the brain-gut axis.
 Therefore, stress management can be effective in easing symptoms.

 - Create time for relaxation.